pranatikomp/pranatikomp.github.io/_pages/projects-backup.md

 display_categories: [work]
 horizontal: false
 ---
 Hi!
-This page is still under work.
-In the meantime, you can check my projects out at my [Behance](https://www.behance.net/pranatikomp).
+Welcome to my portfolio.
+Below is an assortment of diverse design projects I've completed over the years.
+My design process is rooted in curiosity and collaboration.
+I've learnt that embracing unexpected ideas - a recurring theme in a few of my projects - helps me execute my projects in the best way.
+Go ahead and take a look at some of my work.

 <!--
 <!-- pages/projects.md -->